paulcap510/react-presentation/react-project.md

 #### index.js vs. App.js
 - The index.js file is the ENTRY POINT that starts the React application and renders the App.js component to the DOM
 - App.js is the root component that usually contains the application's layout, including navigation and routing
-- Together, they establish the foundation of a React application's structure, separating the concerns of starting the application (index.js) from the application's UI structure (App.js).
+- Together, they establish the foundation of a React application's structure, separating the concerns of setting up the application (index.js) from the application's UI structure (App.js).

 ##### index.js
 ![image](https://github.com/paulcap510/react-presentation/assets/118994869/907668c4-43a1-45ff-8df1-799f86c1553a)

 - index.js contains your <App> component, responsible for the application
+- ReactDOM.render() mounts the root React component (<App />) to a specific DOM element (like <div id="root"></div> in the HTML file)
 - Using some libraries or frameworks, you may wrap this in certain code, which is why you might come into this file (example: Redux to wrap the <App> with a Provider for state management)

 #### public/index.html